tkalman/rdawg-pidinst__white-paper/datacite-cookbook/prereq.rst

 Prerequisites for minting DOIs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As a prerequisite to be able to issue DataCite DOIs at all, your
+As a prerequisite to issue DataCite DOIs, your
 organization needs to be a DataCite member or work with a DataCite
 member.
 This will provide you with your own DOI prefix and the access
 to `DataCite Fabrica`_ that you will need for